carbon-io/carbond/docs/guide/logging.rst

 --------------------

-The verbosity level of your :js:class:`~carbond.Service` at runtime (i.e. which log levels are logged) can is controlled by the :js:attr:`~carbond.Service.verbosity` property of you :js:class:`~carbond.Service` object.
+The verbosity level of your :js:class:`~carbond.Service` at runtime (i.e. which log levels are logged) can controlled by the :js:attr:`~carbond.Service.verbosity` property of you :js:class:`~carbond.Service` object.